-Type of survey (and means of deployment) Technology Measurement/ quantification method Accuracy of quantification Advantages and disadvantages Sectors where the method is used Survey by a person on foot, used for individual sources Sniffer sampler, such as a flame-ionization detector (FID) or high-sensitivity semiconductors, that sample the concentration of methane in the air Indirect.
-Through use of a correlation equation that relates concentration to rate, or through use of leak/no- leak emission factors Medium to high Advantage: Well documented methods exist, such as models/ correlation factor of EN15446, which is an indirect quantification methodology Disadvantage: post-survey calculations and correlations must be used All sectors for above-ground facilities Flow sampling (a device pulls in enough air to capture the entire emission) Direct High Advantage: Realtime emission rate Disadvantage: Hi FlowTM Sampler (HFS) device has been discontinued; known technical issues; time consuming All sectors, but not sensitive enough for many small distribution- system leaks

-Type of survey (and means of deployment) Technology Measurement/ quantification method Accuracy of quantification Advantages and disadvantages Sectors where the method is used Survey by a person on foot, used for individual sources Optical-gas imaging combined with real-time image processing (OGI+QOGI) (This is an emerging technology for quantification.)
-Indirect Low to medium Advantage: realtime emission rate estimate Disadvantage: low confidence level; highly dependent on environmental conditions; poor for extremely large leaks; requires specific training All sectors, but often not sensitive enough for small distribution- system leaks Mass-flow meter, pitot tube, or other flow device inserted into a flowing emission source such as a vent stack Direct High Advantage: Direct flow measurement Disadvantage: Safe access to emission source line is often an issue All sectors with vent stacks Calibrated bags Direct High Advantage: Inexpensive materials, accurate Disadvantage: Time consuming and labor intensive All sectors if leak size is appropriate
+Type of survey (and means of deployment) Technology Measurement/ quantification method Accuracy of quantification Advantages and Disadvantages Sectors where the method is used Sniffer sampler, such as a flame-ionization detector (FID) or high-sensitivity semiconductors, that sample the concentration of methane in the air Indirect.
+Through use of a correlation equation that relates concentration to rate, or through use of leak/no- leak emission factors Medium to high Advantage: Well documented methods exist, such as models/ correlation factor of EN15446, which is an indirect quantification methodology Disadvantage: post- survey calculations and correlations must be used All sectors for above-ground facilities Survey by Flow sampling (a device pulls in enough air to capture the entire emission) Direct High Advantage: Real-time emission rate Disadvantage: original HiFlowTM Sampler (HFS) device has been discontinued, but alternatives are now available; original device had known technical issues; time consuming All sectors, but not sensitive enough for many small distribution- system leaks a person on foot, used for individual sources Optical-gas imaging combined with real- time image processing (OGI+QOGI) (This is an emerging technology for quantification.)
+Indirect Low to medium Advantage: real-time emission rate estimate Disadvantage: low confidence level; highly dependent on environmental conditions; poor for extremely large leaks; requires specific training All sectors, but often not sensitive enough for small distribution- system leaks Mass-flow meter, pitot tube, or other flow device inserted into a flowing emission source such as a vent stack Direct High Advantage: Direct flow measurement Disadvantage: Safe access to emission source line is often an issue All sectors with vent stacks Calibrated bags Direct High Advantage: Inexpensive materials, accurate Disadvantage: Time consuming and labor intensive All sectors if leak size is appropriate